coilhq/mucoa/README.md

 ### BILATERAL Net Settlement Model:
+> TODO @jason Explain the model, then have the result from the example above.

 ```
 A owes B less what B owes A = 70
 B owes C less what C owes B = 170